scalasummerschool/lectures/README.md

  8. [Side Effects](https://scalasummerschool.github.io/lectures/lecture6_side_effects)
  9. [IO](https://scalasummerschool.github.io/lectures/lecture7_io)
  10. [Final Project](https://www.github.com/scalasummerschool/tictactoe)

-All lectures are based on [reveal.js](https://github.com/hakimel/reveal.js).
-Therefore, to navigate use your arrow keys.
-Chapters are organized in columns, slides in rows.
-To get an overview of all slides within a lecture press ESC.

 ## Follow-Up Materials
 This workshop will give you an first introduction into Scala and the Functional Programming paradigm.
 If you want to go into greater details you might be interested in the free books provided by [underscore](https://underscore.io/training/).